intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-fm-tx.rst

     range and step are driver-specific.

 ``V4L2_CID_AUDIO_COMPRESSION_THRESHOLD (integer)``
-    Sets the threshold level for audio compression freature.
+    Sets the threshold level for audio compression feature.
 It is a dB value.
 The range and step are driver-specific.

 ``V4L2_CID_AUDIO_COMPRESSION_ATTACK_TIME (integer)``
     Sets the attack time for audio compression feature.
-It is a useconds value.
+It is a microseconds value.
 The range and step are driver-specific.

 ``V4L2_CID_AUDIO_COMPRESSION_RELEASE_TIME (integer)``
     Sets the release time for audio compression feature.
-It is a useconds value.
+It is a microseconds value.
 The range and step are driver-specific.

 ``V4L2_CID_PILOT_TONE_ENABLED (boolean)``
     Enables or disables the pilot tone generation feature.